Learning Domain Invariant Representations for Generalizable Person Re-Identification

-Person Re-IDentification (ReID) aims at matching person images of the same identity across multiple camera views.
-In previous works, most ReID methods are trained and tested on the same dataset, termed fully-supervised methods~\cite{Zhang_2020_CVPR,Zheng_2019_CVPR}, or tested on new target domains different from the training one, termed domain adaptation (DA) methods~\cite{luo2020generalizing,Qi_2019_ICCV}.
-Although recent fully-supervised methods have achieved remarkable performance, they tend to fail catastrophically when tested in out-of-distribution (OOD) settings. \figurename~\ref{fig:compare_models} illustrates the fragility of two representative fully-supervised works, \ie, the DG-Net~\cite{Zheng_2019_CVPR} and ISGAN~\cite{ISGAN}, which get very high rank-1 accuracies above $94\%,95\%$ respectively when tested on Market1501 dataset.
-However, the rank-1 accuracies drop to $18.7\%$ and $27.8\%$ respectively when directly tested on the dataset of GRID, which suggests the weak extrapolation capability and poor robustness of fully-supervised methods.
+Person Re-IDentification (ReID)~\cite{ye2021deep} aims at matching person images of the same identity across multiple camera views.
+In previous work, most ReID models are trained and tested on the same dataset, termed fully-supervised methods~\cite{Zhang_2020_CVPR,Zheng_2019_CVPR}, or adapted by unlabeled data in target domains different form the training datasets, termed unsupervised domain adaptation (UDA) methods~\cite{luo2020generalizing,Qi_2019_ICCV}.
+Although recent fully-supervised methods have achieved remarkable performance, they tend to fail catastrophically when tested in out-of-distribution (OOD) settings. \figurename~\ref{fig:compare_models} illustrates the fragility of two representative fully-supervised models, \ie, the DG-Net~\cite{Zheng_2019_CVPR} and ISGAN~\cite{ISGAN}, which both get very high rank-1 accuracies when model training and test are performed on the same Market1501 dataset~\cite{Zheng_2015_ICCV}.
+However, the rank-1 accuracies drop to $18.7\%$ and $27.8\%$ respectively when directly tested on the GRID dataset~\cite{grid}, suggesting the weak extrapolation capability and poor robustness of fully supervised methods.
 We further train these two models over multiple source domains (the details of sources are in Section~\ref{sec:dataset}).
-However, the even worse performance are obtained, which indicate the challenge of cross-domain ReID.
-To tackle these problems, a number of DA methods have been proposed to mitigate the domain gap without the need for extensive manual annotations for new camera settings.
-However, as the deployment information of new cameras is unknown, large amounts of unlabeled data are required for DA retraining.
-These problems severely hinder real-world applications of current person ReID systems.
+However, \textit{the even worse performance are obtained}, which indicates the challenge of ReID in the OOD settings.
+To tackle these problems, a number of UDA methods have been proposed to mitigate the domain gap without the need for extensive manual annotations in new target domains.
+However, they still need to collect large amounts of unlabeled data for UDA retraining.
+These problems severely hinder real-world applications of current person ReID techniques.

-To tackle the above challenges, we focus on a more realistic and practical setting: generalizable person ReID, where the model is trained on multiple large-scale public datasets and tested on unseen domains.
-The generalizable person ReID is originally formulated as a problem of domain generalization (DG)~\cite{Song_2019_CVPR}, which is more practicable than the traditional ReID paradigm since the ready-made models can work on any new settings without repeating the whole process of data collection, annotation, and model updating.
+To tackle the above challenges, we focus on a more realistic and practical setting: generalizable person ReID, where the model is trained on multiple large-scale public datasets and on unseen domains directly without any model adaptations.
+The generalizable person ReID is originally formulated as a problem of domain generalization (DG)~\cite{Song_2019_CVPR}, which is more practicable than the traditional ReID paradigm since the ready-to-use models can work on any new settings without the requirement of data collection, annotation, and model updating.